dcunited001/dcunited001.github.io/_drafts/great-people.md

 - know what they want and don't waste their energy chasing things they don't
   - they keep their eye on the ball (very important)
   	- if your energy/time is diverted to other things, you're not going to get much done

+- hp's machine and how things look different from the top than they do from the bottom up
+  - 9:06 (whatever i recorded at about 9:06pm)
+  - so the exec's need to be able to estimate assets, liabilities, & expected revenues, along with risk.
+  - they also need to be able to evaluate the effect of hypothetical situations without worrying people within their organization will believe those situations to be probable or possible
+    - espeically when those hypothetical strategies require complicated/expensive/controversial action
+    - i.e. they might want to examine the effects of laying off large amounts of people, without having people in their organization worry about the how it will play out or whether it's possible/likely at all
+    - another good example are wargames
+      - run throughs of hypothetical situations

   - important for angel investors  (cut?)
     - if you want to perform as an angel investor,
       - you need strong communication with the companies you fund
         - or at least, you need to have some kind of apparatus in place that provides you with the information you need
           - [reword?]
       - if you aren't capable of getting the straightforward information you need about your investments

 - no one does anything truly great by accident (well, almost no one)
   - but there are some people,